roastedpork/hololens-rosbridge/README.md

 # Setting up your project

-First, create a `Manager` GameObject with the `RosMessenger` script as a child component as such:
+First, create a `Manager` GameObject with the `RosMessenger` script as a child component via:

 ![](images/rosmanager.JPG)

 There are three parameters within RosMessenger:
 * `Host`: The IP address of the ROS master node
 * `Port`: The port of the rosbridge_websocket server (default: 9090)
-* `Activation List`: A dynamic list of GameObject that publish/subscribe ROS topics
+* `Activation List`: A dynamic list of GameObject that communicates with ROS

 It is vital that all GameObjects that communicate with rosbridge are set to inactive at the start of the application, and added into the `Activation List` parameter.
 RosMessenger will automatically activate the given list of GameObjects, as this will prevent any attempts to publish/subscribe before RosMessenger is properly set up.
+The idea is to allow each script to have its own RosPublisher/RosSubscriber instances.

 # Creating a custom script

-The Unity-generated scripts can be used with a few modifications.
+The Unity-generated scripts can be used with slight modifications.
 Ensure that the custom script inherits from RosComponent and not MonoBehaviour to inherit the `RosManager` member variable.

 ```csharp